 - Our Transfer Equivalency Tool can be used to see what courses will transfer

-- Piedmont University will award credit for most courses taken at regionally accredited institutions
+- Piedmont University will award credit for most courses taken at accredited institutions

 TRANSFER EQUIVALENCY TOOL